Sheraff/TIL/_posts/2019-12-02-Proxy-and-Reflect.md

 ``` javascript
 const proxy = new Proxy(obj, Reflect)
 ```
-In this case, the proxy does nothing but behaves like the original `obj` object would.
+In this case, the proxy does nothing but behaving like the original `obj` object would.
 Of course, this serves no purpose but showing that `Reflect` contains **all** of the native object prototype methods.

 **What's the point exactly?**
-Of course, just using `Reflect` for regular accessors like `get` or `set` seems overkill.
-But `Reflect.ownKeys` is still better than `Object.getOwnPropertyNames(target).concat(Object.getOwnPropertySymbols(target))`.

-Other than brievety of some of the methods like `ownKeys`, using `Reflect` also insures that you properly handle all of the edge cases, and you don't need to worry about returning `undefined` or `false`, ...
+Does a `setter` need to return a value?
+Does `delete` return something ?
+What does `Object.keys()` return exactly ?
+Using `Reflect` insures that you properly handle all of the edge cases, and you don't need to worry about what to return!

 Take a look at the [MDN doc](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Reflect) to see the full list of methods that `Reflect` offers.